pepmartinez/cascade-config/README.md

 ## Quick Start
 `cascade-config` works by loading config objects from different sources and merging them together.
 6 types of sources are provided:

-* file: object is loaded using `import-fresh`
+* JS file: object is loaded using `import-fresh`
-* directory: a full hierarchy of files are loaded, reflecting the hierarchy in the loaded object
+* directory: a full hierarchy of js files are loaded, reflecting the hierarchy in the loaded object
 * env: object is composed from env vars
 * envfile: object is loaded from a env file, using `dotenv`
 * obj: object is explicitly specified
 * args: object is composed from command line args
+* yaml: YAML files, loaded with `js-yaml`

 External loaders also exist as separated packages (see below)